 To understand this place you must go back in time.
 Not a few decades …rather a few hundred years.
-To a time in St John’s history when the plantation era was waining.
+To a time in St. Jan’s history when the plantation era was waining.
 The daily struggles of island life made even more challenging because of recent hurricanes and an extended crop-withering draught.

 In 1718 the Danish claimed the island of St Jan.
 European demand for sugar meant high prices and the promise of profitable plantations on the slopes of their newly colonized island.
 With established trading partners in Africa it wasn’t long before slaves were being brought to St Jan as plantation laborers.
 By 1733 there were 109 plantations that relied on over 1,087 African slaves.
 Conditions, as you might imagine, were brutal.
 The backbreaking work of clearing dense tropical forests, constructing stone and coral-rubble plantation buildings, planting, watering and harvesting sugarcane and cotton, under a blazing hot sun with limited food, water and medical care.
 Many succumbed to illness.
 Others sought freedom by escaping, called marooning, to neighboring islands.

 The original fort was constructed around 1720.